jmurphy6895/AstroCoords.jl/docs/src/util/quantities.md

 # Quantities

-This package implments a number of interfaces to get common astrodynamics quantities regardless of coordinate definition used.
+This package implements a number of interfaces to get common astrodynamics quantities regardless of coordinate definition used.
 All of these have a common interface where the function simply takes the AstroCoords struct and a gravitational parameter.

 The quantities currently supported are:
 * meanMotion